 Mac’s application of this humanistic model argues that we have driven a huge number of people down, rather than up, this hierarchy.
 Let’s consider the group who voted in largest numbers to Leave the European Union, white men over 45, living in the English regions.
 What has happened to these folk?
 A key factor is the disappearance of ‘manly’ work, once the province of many who did not prosper at school.
-When manly industries, classically mining, steel, building were prominent, many men could expect to follow in their father’s footsteps and take up work in these industries.
+When manly industries, classically mining, steel, construction were prominent, many men could expect to follow in their father’s footsteps and take up work in these industries.
 In recent years combined forces have combined to lead to the disappearance of this kind of work, globalisation, technology (e.g. robotics), loss of union membership and privatisation – including reduction in government investment/support – together with new kinds of insecure working arrangements, like zero-hours contracts, minimum pay.

-In Maslow’s terms this has difficult consequences; the lack of manly or heroic work contributes to a loss of self-esteem (2) in local male populations.
+In Maslow’s terms this has difficult consequences; the lack of manly or heroic work contributes to a loss of self-esteem (Level 2) in local male populations.
 Even today it is difficult to think of a man saying, “I work in a call centre” with any real pride.
 Pride was the glue that held many working-class communities together.
 Remove it and you have less motivation to endure suffering.

-At Maslow’s (3), Belonging, there is damage too: men once felt proud to belong to their local communities of working men.
+At Maslow’s Level 3, Belonging, there is damage too: men once felt proud to belong to their local communities of working men.
 They worked shoulder to shoulder, drank shoulder to shoulder and walked and talked the same way.
 I can’t really see the guys working in Tesco bonding and sharing in the same way, can you?

 Globalisation too, has led to the offshoring of these industries to other countries where resources are more plentiful, but particularly, labour is cheaper.
 This is a kind of double-whammy to men: “my job is gone and some foreigner has got it.”